RoutingKit/RoutingKit/doc/SupportFunctions.md

 std::vector<unsigned>head;
 ```

 `node_count` stores, as the name suggest, the number of nodes in the graph. `tail` and `head` are two vectors of equal size.
 They should contain for every arc its tail, i.e., the node from which the arc departs, respectively, its head, i.e., the node where the arc arrives.
-IDs in OpenNavi are always unsigned 32-bit integers.
+IDs in RoutingKit are always unsigned 32-bit integers.
 They range from 0 to number of objects minus one.
 In this case this means that all values in `tail` and `head` are in the range `0` to `node_count-1`.
 The position of the arc in the array is its arc ID.
 Besides `tail` and `head` an arc can have further properties.
 Common ones are:

 ```cpp
 std::vector<unsigned>geo_distance;